Contents: Removal ↡ Installation ↡

 6. Remove the chain tensioner.

-Attention!
+Caution!
 Camshafts are very sensitive to breakage.

 11. Unscrew the camshaft bearing cap.

-13. Remove the bearing cover.
+13. Remove the bearing cap.

-14. Remove camshafts.
+14. Remove the camshafts.

 Installation